proin/GoogleDevelopersLive_API/README.md

 ### Step 2.
-Get list of shows in selected category from brwose.php
+Get list of shows in selected category from `brwose.php`.

 ##### HTTP request